inthreedee/photoprism-transfer-album/README.md

 ## To use this script:

 1. Download the desired albums, or your whole collection, via Google Takeout.
-2. If your Google language settings are set to a language other than English, verify that a `metadata.json` file exists within the Takeout's album directories.
+2. If your Google language settings are set to a language other than English, make sure you provide the `--metadata-name` argument to match your language.
+Simply look it up in your takeout folder.
-   You may need to rename the file for this script to find it.
 4. Add your Takeout photos or the original photos to PhotoPrism's import or originals directory.
 5. Import or index your files.
 6. Run the script in the Takeout directory alongside the albums and respond to any prompts.